k0staa/k0staa.github.io/_posts/2021-02-21-flutter-spring-kotlin-web.markdown

 }

 ```
 The `FlutterApiDemoApp` class itself is rather simple and just defines the page title and the home part.
 As you can see I use another class for home part -> `UserHomePage` which extends `StatefulWidget`.
-It is a more complicated class, but I will cover it one by one:
+It is a more complicated one, but I will cover it one by one:
- - because it extends `StatefulWidget` we can override `creteState`.
-This method returns `_UserHomePageState` so it became state of the `UserHomePage`.
+ - because it extends `StatefulWidget` we can override `creteState` method .
+This method returns `_UserHomePageState` which is state of the `UserHomePage`.
- - The state of our application is two variables: `String _serverMessage` and `_serverMessageStyleColor`.
+ - the state of our application is two variables: `String _serverMessage` and `Color _serverMessageStyleColor`.
 There are two methods `_updateServerMessage` and `_updateServerMessageStyleColor` that deal with changing state.
- - The `_fetchSecuredServerMessage` and `_fetchNotSecuredServerMessage` methods are used when the buttons on the home page are pressed. (one for the `/secured` endpoint and the other for`/not-secured`).
+ - the `_fetchSecuredServerMessage` and `_fetchNotSecuredServerMessage` methods are used when the buttons on the home page are pressed. (one for the `/secured` endpoint and the other for`/not-secured`).
 They both use `RestApiService` to establish a connection and update the state using a message from the API server and color.
 Blue in case of success and red in case of failure.

 Let's take a look at the `RestApiService` service which is used to connect to the API:
 ```dart